Songonge/Data-Analytics-Tips/Strategies-to-Achieve-More.md

 In the same way, you should keep going so that tomorrow, other people can admire you.
 You are closer to your goals than you think.

 > [!Important]
-> * Your journey is yours alone.
+> :purple_circle: Your journey is yours alone.
-> * Comparisons are unnecessary.
+> :purple_circle: Comparisons are unnecessary.
 So, focus on your growth.
-> * Your persistence will pay off, and your story will inspire others.
+> :purple_circle: Your persistence will pay off, and your story will inspire others.
-> * You have got this!
+> :purple_circle: You have got this!

 📌 And you, what is your strategy to achieve more?